Can I Eat Expired Guava Jelly Commercially Jarred Opened?

 Expert Source

-"Once opened, commercially jarred guava jelly should be refrigerated at 40°F or below and consumed within 6 months for best quality, according to FDA recommendations."
+"Once opened, store guava jelly in the refrigerator and use within 6 months for best quality, according to CDC guidelines."

 ✅Fresh Guava Jelly Commercially Jarred Opened